Meneabe/meneabe.github.io/sample_page.md

 Bo is the intercept or the predicted value of sales (Y) when all of the predictor variable i.e. Facebook, Instagram and Twitter is equal to zero.

-B1 is the slope coefficient or the amount of increase or decrease in sales when there is a unit (1) increase in either Facebook, Instagram or Twiitter.
+B1 is the slope coefficient or the amount of increase or decrease in sales when there is a unit (1) increase in either Facebook, Instagram or Twiitter advertising.

 e is the error term (residuals).